Guide to investing

 Please note that tax treatment is based on your individual circumstances and is subject to change in the future.

 You might notice that some of our products can be ‘held in trust’.
-This refers to a legal arrangement you can create, whereby you give certain individuals (trustees) the power to deal with your assets for the benefits of others (often your children).
+This refers to a legal arrangement you can create, whereby you give certain individuals (trustees) the power to deal with your assets for the benefits of others, known as 'beneficiaries' (often your children).

 Putting an investment into trust means the trustees become the legal owners of your asset, so it’s no longer part of your estate.
 This can help you make significant savings in terms of inheritance tax, while ensuring that your assets are ultimately passed on to the right people, at the right time, in accordance with your wishes.

-To find out more about putting your investments into trust, talk to a Wesleyan Financial Services Consultant.
+To find out more about putting your investments into trust, talk to a Specialist Financial Adviser from Wesleyan Financial Services.